BlockchainCommons/WIPs-IETF-draft-envelope/draft-mcnally-envelope.md

 ## Encrypted Case Digest Calculation

 The `encrypted` case declares its digest to be the digest of plaintext before encryption.
-The declaration is made using an HMAC, and when decrypting an element the implementation MUST compare the digest of the decrypted element to the declared digest and flag an error if they do not match.
+The declaration is made using an MAC, and when decrypting an element the implementation MUST compare the digest of the decrypted element to the declared digest and flag an error if they do not match.

 ### Example